-Our charity has spent almost 100 years working with people to improve wellbeing, increase resilience, and tackle disadvantage in rural communities across Leicestershire, Rutland and the surrounding areas.
+Our charity has spent 100 years working with people to improve wellbeing, increase resilience, and tackle disadvantage in rural communities across Leicestershire, Rutland and the surrounding areas.

 Originally set up in 1924, our early work was focused on nurturing rural industry and education, and the development of a thriving network of village halls.
 In the century that has followed, policy, funding and social change have required us to adopt a very flexible approach, constantly growing our knowledge and adapting our work to meet the evolving needs and priorities of rural communities.